roboticslab-uc3m/tiago_telepresence_controllers/README.md

 ## Dependencies

 This project depends on the [ros_tcp_endpoint](https://github.com/Unity-Technologies/ROS-TCP-Endpoint) package.
+On the VR headset side (tested: Meta Quest 2), you will need to install the [tiago-unity-vr](https://github.com/roboticslab-uc3m/tiago-unity-vr) project.

 ## Running in simulation